 - Design and implementation of an acupuncture study, including conceptualization and planning of the study, writing an IRB protocol, screening patients, performing acupuncture, collecting and analyzing data, and preparing and submitting a manuscript for publication

-- Assessments of the fellow’s performance towards the above-stated goals will be given on a monthly basis, in the form of both formative and summative written evaluation.
-The fellow will maintain a portfolio of complex cases, talks and presentations.
+- Assessments of your performance towards the above-stated goals will be given on a monthly basis, in the form of both formative and summative written evaluation.
+You will maintain a portfolio of complex cases, talks and presentations.

 Course Director: Brenda Golianu, M.D. (pediatrics)